delaralomen/arcana/README.md

 `POST /api/interpret`

-Takes a user prompt + set of drawn cards and returns an interpretation using Anthropic API.
+Takes a user prompt + a set of cards and returns an interpretation using Anthropic API.

 Payload: